[Learn Korean E35] “-는”, “-는 게 좋다”

 안녕하세요. 토미입니다.

-By learning my lessons, I am sure you can pass TOPIK smoothly, and be the super master of Korean!
+By learning my lessons, I am sure you can pass TOPIK smoothly and become a master of Korean!

 그럼 시작할게요.